A visitor walks towards a yellow structure on a frozen lake

 2020

-We had 22 shanties and 12 performance groups this year, featuring more than 100 artists.
+After a one year pause in programming due to funding instability, we returned in 2020 stronger than ever!
+The shanty village featured 22 shanties and 12 performance groups this year, featuring more than 100 artists.
 Nearly half of the artist teams were new to the shanties, and several individual artists reported that they had never been on a frozen lake before!
+This was an expression of the extreme winter sport of art making (just in time, before the global pandemic hit).

 Three volunteers in sashes stand under the red entrance arch with smiles on their faces.